EchterAlsFake/PHUB/docs/source/guides/cli-usage.rst

 CLI Usage
 =========

-PHUB comes with a built-in CLI with the most useful features.
+PHUB comes with a built-in CLI for downloading videos.

 It uses the `click`_ dependency.